2-Verma modules and the Khovanov-Rozansky link homologies: Parabolic Verma modules and link invariants

-The procedure described in~\S\ref{ssec:linkinvs} gives an element $\overline{P}(b)\in S_{q,\beta}(n-1,n)$ which is an endomorphism of $1_{( (\beta)^{n-1},1,(0)^{n-1} )}$, which in turn implies that $\overline{P}(b)\in \bQ(q)[\lambda^{\pm 1}]$ (see~\cite[\S4]{QS1} for details).
+The procedure described in~\cref{ssec:linkinvs} gives an element $\overline{P}(b)\in S_{q,\beta}(n-1,n)$ which is an endomorphism of $1_{( (\beta)^{n-1},1,(0)^{n-1} )}$, which in turn implies that $\overline{P}(b)\in \bZ(q,\lambda)$ (see~\cite[\S4]{QS1} for details).

-\begin{thm}[Proposition 4.6 in~\cite{QS1}] For a braid $b$ the element $\overline{P}(b)$ is a framed link invariant which equals the reduced HOMFLY-PT polynomial of the closure of $b$. \end{thm}
+\begin{thm}[{\cite[Proposition 4.6]{QS1}}] For a braid $b \in B_n$, the element $\overline{P}(b)$ is a framed link invariant which equals the reduced HOMFLY-PT polynomial of the closure of $b$. \end{thm}

-Notice we could have opened the diagram in a different way, by choosing a different strand to cut it open.
+Note that we could have opened the diagram in a different way, by choosing a different strand to cut it open.
 We could have equally opened the diagram by cutting it using one of the inner strands at the expense of adding crossings to the original diagram.
-In~\cite{QS1} the authors proved that the link invariants obtained do not depend on this choice.
+In~\cite{QS1}, it is proven that the link invariant obtained does not depend on this choice.